Seasoned Firewood VS Kiln Dried Firewood

 Dry Seasoned Firewood

-Ever since wood has been burned here in Massachusetts from a primitive man that burned wood to eat and heat.
-Now today's man wants a romantic fire to relax by.
-In all cases, anyone trying to light a fire would look for dry wood since after one or two fires everybody gets to know drier is better.
-Pretty soon you get firewood connoisseurs that appreciate a good "firewood concierge"!
+Historically, wood has been burned here in Massachusetts by a primitive man who burned wood to eat and heat.
+Today's man wants a romantic fire to relax by.
+In all cases, anyone trying to light a fire would look for dry wood since, after one or two fires, everybody knows that drier is better.
+Pretty soon, you get firewood connoisseurs who appreciate a good "firewood concierge"!
+For them, it is to get good wood that burns right and is easy to light.

-The question about moisture is a pivotal one regarding getting good wood that will burn well.
+The question about moisture is pivotal in getting good wood that will burn well.
 The term seasoned wood can be applied to firewood that is excellent for burning in the fireplace and a firewood product that can be like burning a wet sponge.
-In the firewood industry, a new term has been coined called "Semi Seasoned".
-The reason for this is many firewood suppliers cannot keep up with the "seasonal" nature of firewood.
-With a surge in firewood requests over the winter dealers offer wood that is not really ready to be burned and has not been cut and split for 4 plus seasons as it should be to naturally dry out to a low moisture content.
-So in this industry, there is just a huge gray area as to what it really means when people refer to seasoned wood.
+A new term called "Semi-seasoned" has been coined in the firewood industry.
+This is because many firewood suppliers cannot keep up with firewood's "seasonal" nature they sell that wood out too fast.
+With a surge in firewood requests over the winter, dealers offer wood that is not ready to be burned and has not been cut and split for four-plus seasons as it should be to dry out to a low moisture content naturally.
+So, in this industry, there is a huge gray area regarding what it means when people refer to seasoned wood.
 It is important to be aware of these variations as a consumer.
-For a side by side comparison on seasoned firewood compared to kiln dried firewood we have a page that shows that.
+We have a page showing a side-by-side comparison of seasoned firewood to kiln-dried firewood.

 Indicators of Firewood Moisture